EnzoT0/Diary-Tracking-Platform/README.md

 # Update April 5th
-Most of the schemas got changed with the user authentication id for verification purposes
+Most of the schemas got changed by adding the user authentication id for verification purposes